 Elves on Shelves have taken over the world.
 My kids tell me that everyone has one but us.
 There are entire boards devoted to their antics on Pinterest.
-And you can easily purchase your very own elf on a shelf for around $39.99, but I’m just not interested.
+And you can easily purchase your very own elf on a shelf, but I’m just not interested.

 I know a lot of people think they look creepy, but that’s not one of the reasons I won’t be buying one (I actually think they’re kind of cute).